Oatmeal-Lin/silent-sms-ping/design/README.md

 ### Notification
 Notification contains:
-- title: "Silent SMS ping - {time of notification}"
+- title: "Silent SMS detector - {time of notification}"
 - text "Silent SMS has been detected! \n Received from: {number/unknown} \n Detected at {date and time}"
 - "VIEW" button to open application.